material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-#### Control detail item positions
+#### Control Tile Positions

-In some cases, you may want start/end details to be positioned differently than the center.
-An
+In some cases, you may want the supporting graphic or meta data to be positioned differently than the center.
-example of this is in [this mock](https://material-design.storage.googleapis.com/publish/material_v_9/0Bx4BSt6jniD7ckJuUHNnUVlVYTQ/components_lists_content1.png) showing a timestamp being positioned in the top-right corner
+An example of this is in [this mock][pos-mock] showing a timestamp being positioned in the top-right corner
 or a list item.
-You can easily do this by adding an `align-self` rule to the details you'd like
+You can easily do this by adding an `align-self` rule to the tiles you'd like
 styled this way.
-For example, given a `timestamp` class for an end detail:
+For example, given a `timestamp` class for meta data:

 ```css
 .mdc-list-item__meta.timestamp {